Harika-SVL/IAM-CloudFormation/notes.md

     * Key pair to be passed
     * Instance type to be passed
     * Subnet in which ec2 instance has to be created
-* Let's create ec2 based on cloud formation spec
+* Let's create ec2 based on CloudFormation spec

     [Refer here : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-instance.html ]